Top of the page

-When you have diabetes, it's important to get regular exercise because it helps control your blood sugar level.
-You can still play sports, run, ride bikes, go swimming, and do other activities when you have diabetes.
+When you have diabetes, it's important to get regular exercise.
+It can help you manage your blood sugar level.
+You can still play sports, run, ride a bike, swim, and do other activities when you have diabetes.

 Exercise may help you in other ways too.
 It can help you reach and stay at a healthy weight.
 It also helps improve blood pressure and cholesterol, which can reduce the risk of heart disease.

 Exercise can make you feel stronger and happier.
-It can help you relax and sleep better, and give you confidence in other things you do.
+It can help you relax and sleep better.
+And it can give you confidence in other things you do.

 Before you start a new exercise program, talk to your doctor or diabetes care team about how and when to exercise.
 Some types of exercise can be harmful if your diabetes is causing other problems, such as problems with your feet.
 Your doctor can tell you what types of exercise are good choices for you.